 The image features between eight and ten thousand buildings, spread across four of the five boroughs depicted.
 Each building is drawn from Google Earth satellite, street view, and photogrammetry images.
 For the largest and most important buildings, attention is paid to represent the numbers and size of each window as accurately as can be drawn in ink.
 View here in 3D where on Google Earth this image is taken from.

 My love for this city inspired me to create.
-I am planning (although have not yet done so) to frame this image on the living room wall as a way to remember this city by.
+I am planning (although have not yet done so) to frame this image on my living room wall as a way to remember this city by.
 Riding Prof. Kenneth Jackson’s all night bike tour through Gotham’s history equally inspired me to create (co-taught with Lisa Keller).
 Traced in orange on the map below is the route Prof. Jackson’s bike tour takes through the city: starting at Columbia University’s Low Library, down through Central Park, across Midtown to Washington Park, along the Hudson River to Wall Street, and then across the Brooklyn Bridge and into Brooklyn Heights where the tour ended near Plymouth Church.

 Below is an annotated version of my drawing.
 Neighborhoods are annotated with red labels.